fontclubbelgica/fontclubbelgica.xyz/faq.md

   ### Where can I download them?

-  You can download trials by selecting a Trial License in the buying section of a typeface.
-You need to fill out your information to complete the check out proces, but with a value of €0,00 a payment won’t be needed.
+  You can download trials by selecting a Trial License at the bottom section of a typeface.
+You need to fill out your information to complete the check out proces, but they are free off charge.

-  You can read the full terms of the [Trial EULA here]().
+  You can read the full terms of the [Trial EULA here](/assets/eula/Font-Club-Belgica_EULA-TRIAL-v1-0.pdf){:target="_blank"}.

 * ## Payments